Dich0tomy/Weepin/docs/spec/0.1/functional.md

 ## Manifest

-Refers to the declarative file for listing resources - `weepin.json5`.
+Refers to the declarative file for listing resources - `weepin.hjson`.

 ## Pin